rejoicedo/email_Sender_NodeJs/README.md

 I used Nodemailer(An email sender package in NodeJs).
 NOTE: All files were uploaded manually

-1. A contact form was created for which an individual can send his details
+1. A contact form was created for which an individual can send his details.
+(Contact Form code in contacts.ejs)
 2. A bulk messaging system was applied, whereby i am able to send mail to more than 1 person.

 Below is the mail sent to my gmail account from my form